Understanding what variation means and the difference between true north and magnetic north.

-The course on your chart or your navigation app (try savvy navvy - it’s free!) is plotted relative to “true north”, which is the direction along the earth’s surface towards the geographic North Pole.
+course on your chart or your boat navigation app is plotted relative to “true north”, which is the direction along the earth’s surface towards the geographic North Pole.

 This difference between true north and magnetic north is known as variation.
 It’s measured in degrees and minutes (either east or west) and is shown on your chart in the compass rose.